ComposableFi/composable/frame/mosaic/README.md

 ## Overview

 The Mosaic Pallet implements the interface for the Mosaic Relayer.
-The Mosaic Relayer will relay liqudity across chains and layers.
+The Mosaic Relayer will relay liquidity across chains and layers.

 As opposed to the EVM-EVM bridge, this pallet takes a different approach and uses mint and burn operations.
 Because of that it also limits the amount the